 Rear-end collision: who is liable and what are your rights?

-Have you been involved in a rear-end collision (also known as a nose-to-tail collision)?
-Then the immediate question is: who is liable and am I entitled to compensation?
+Have you been involved in a rear-end crash (also known as a rear-end collision)?
+Then the question immediately arises: who is liable and am I entitled to compensation?
 In most cases the answer is clear, but there are exceptions.
-In this article we explain clearly and practically how it works legally and what you should do.
+In this article we explain clearly and practically how it works legally and what you need to do.

-A rear-end collision occurs when a vehicle from behind collides with your car, scooter, or bicycle.
-This often happens when:
+A rear-end collision occurs when a vehicle from behind hits your car, scooter, or bicycle.
+This often happens with:

 • sudden braking